Latissimus flap reconstruction

 The surgery is performed under general anesthesia and lasts between 3 and 5 hours.
 Patients usually stay 5 nights in the hospital.

-The first step of the surgery is performed on the side, and consists of removing the flap through a horizontal incision which will be hidden under the bra.
+The first step of the surgery is performed on the side, and consists in removing the flap through a horizontal incision, which will be hidden under the bra.
 In the second part, the patient is in a semi-upright position so that the surgeon can preview the result in a standing position.

 After the procedure

-It is highly recommended that postoperative physical therapy be undertaken rapidly in order to return to an optimal mobility in the arm and to reduce the risk of postoperative pains.
+It is highly recommended that postoperative physiotherapy be undertaken rapidly in order to restore optimal mobility in the arm and reduce the risk of post-operative pain.